weaveworks/weave-gitops-docs/docs/getting-started.md

 You have successfully deployed the app!

-11. `wego app add` will have created a `.wego` directory in your repository (you can configure where this goes - see [GitOps Automation configuration](gitops-automation.md))
+11. `gitops app add` will have created a `.wego` directory in your repository (you can configure where this goes - see [GitOps Automation configuration](gitops-automation.md))

 This directory contains the GitOps Automation configuration.